Leasehold in Thailand

 - A sublease, rental or lease income is subject to personal income tax.

-In a leasehold purchase by a foreigner in Thailand the most complicated part of the transaction is the drafting of the terms and conditions and structuring the lease in a way that it offers the best protection for the foreign leasehold.
+In a 'leasehold' purchase by a foreigner in Thailand the most complicated part of the transaction is the drafting of the terms and conditions and structuring the lease agreement structure in a way that it offers the best protection for the foreign leasehold.
 The lease agreement must be drafted by an experienced property legal professional and include the necessary protection or the lease may not be enforceable throughout the term (e.g. terminated upon death of the lessee).
 There are various ways to draft a lease or hire of property agreement in Thailand, but generally the lease agreement must be written in Thai and comply with the civil code and land office guidelines.
 The lease with a foreigner must under these guidelines be will be examined by the land official before registration and can for example not include the right to transfer to freehold or prepaid additional lease terms in a renewal option.

 - The lease agreement exceeding 3 years is not registered with the Land Department (therefore not enforceable by legal action for the period exceeding 3 years);